XueminLiu111/Stanford-CS234-ReinforcementLearning/README.md

 # Stanford-CS234-ReinforcementLearning
-The solution for Stanford-CS234-Reinforcement Learning (winter 2019) course.
+The assignment solutions for Stanford-CS234-Reinforcement Learning (winter 2019).